SMelanko/AvantizeGuide/communication/thunderbird/README.md

 Here is a guide how to install and configure Mozilla Thunderbird email client.

-1. Download installation file, open it, pass setup wizard and launch application.
+1. __Windows__: Download installation file, open it, pass setup wizard and launch application.

    Setup type - standard.

+   __Linux distro__: In many Linux distributions Thunderbird client included by default.
+Find it and launch.

+   Please note that next steps will be the same for both OS.

 2. Click '_Skip this and use my existing email_' button.
 <p align="center"><img src="https://raw.github.com/SMelanko/AvantizeGuide/master/communication/thunderbird/imgs/img-1.png"/></p>